How to uninstall the TypicalInput adware?

 What is TypicalInput?

-Another issue with TypicalInput is that it may designed to collect various information related to user's browsing habits.
-For instance, geolocations, entered search queries, addresses of visited pages, IP addresses, etc. Although, it is possible that it may be designed to collect personal, sensitive information as well.
-Moreover, its developers may attempt to monetize collected data by selling it to third parties (potentially cyber criminals), or misuse it for other malicious purposes.
-In such case users could become victims of identity theft, encounter problems related to browsing safety, online privacy, or other issues.
+TypicalInput might also collect various information relating to users' browsing habits.
+For example, geolocations, entered search queries, addresses of visited pages, IP addresses, etc. It might also collect personal, sensitive information.
+The developers can monetize collected data by selling it to third parties (potentially, cyber criminals) or misuse it for other malicious purposes.

 Name | Ads by TypicalInput |